- 10 Things To Do on a San Diego Autumn Getaway With Kids

 • For a real treat, stay with your tweens and teens at the Hotel Del Coronado on the beach.

-• Or with your under-10 kids at The Legoland Hotel or the Legoland Castle Hotel, which have been open even when the amusement park hasn’t been.
+• Or with your under-10 kids at the Legoland Resort or the Legoland Castle Hotel.

 • Book at vacation rental downtown or on the water with VRBO.